r-lib/clock/tests/testthat/_snaps/posixt.md

 # can resolve ambiguity and nonexistent times

-    Nonexistent time due to daylight saving time at location 1.
-Resolve nonexistent time issues by specifying the `nonexistent` argument.
+    Nonexistent time due to daylight saving time at location 1. i Resolve nonexistent time issues by specifying the `nonexistent` argument.

 ---

-    Ambiguous time due to daylight saving time at location 1.
-Resolve ambiguous time issues by specifying the `ambiguous` argument.
+    Ambiguous time due to daylight saving time at location 1. i Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # failure to parse throws a warning